Equitable1 is committed to protecting all Personal Information obtained in the course of conducting our business.

 Defaults: If the credit facility you have with us or you have guaranteed is in default, we may release your Personal Information to collection agencies, the originating broker or any subsequent mortgagee, or other third parties as necessary for the purposes of assisting in collecting the debt.
 We will limit the amount and type of Personal Information disclosed to that which is necessary to facilitate the collection of the arrears.

-Personal Health Information: From time to time you may provide us with your personal health information (e.g., medical history) in connection with insurance products and services associated with credit products you have with us.
+Personal Health Information: From time to time you may provide us with your personal health information (e.g., medical history) in connection with insurance products and services associated with credit products, or any other products or services you may have with us.
 We may collect or share your personal health information with any health-care professional, medically-related facility, insurance company, organization that manages public information data banks or insurance information bureaus.
-We will not share your personal health information within the Bank or use it in a manner other than that of the original intent disclosed to you.
+We will not share your personal health information within Equitable or use it in a manner other than that of the original intent disclosed to you.

-We will not refuse you any product or service on the basis of any personal health information you have provided to us.
+We will not refuse you any of our products or services on the basis of any personal health information you have provided to us, a service provider, partner or third party.

-Communications: We may monitor and/or record any communications between you and our representatives (e.g., telephone discussions, email conversations, online chats) for accuracy, training, our mutual protection and to enhance our customer service.
+Communications: We may monitor and/or record any communications between you and our representatives (e.g., telephone discussions, email conversations, online chats) for accuracy, service quality, training and security purposes, our mutual protection and to enhance our customer service.

-You are responsible for advising the Bank of any inaccuracies or changes to your Personal Information (such as a change of address, telephone number, marital status, etc.).
+You are responsible for advising Equitable of any inaccuracies or changes to your Personal Information (such as a change of address, telephone numbers, current address, marital status, etc.).
 If any of your Personal Information changes or you discover inaccuracies in our data, you are required to advise us so we can update our records.
 Please be prepared to verify your identity when updating or changing your Personal Information.

 Subject to contractual and legal restrictions as well as reasonable notice, you may request access to or correction of the Personal Information we hold about you at any time by submitting a written request to the Chief Privacy Officer.
 Please be prepared to verify your identity upon making such a request.
 We will respond to your access request within 30 days of receiving all necessary information, or advise you if we require additional time.